Notes Payable and Long-Term Debt

 6 The Company issued three convertible notes to Salksanna, LLC in exchange for payments made by Salksanna to TCA.
 The first note in the amount of $53,452 was converted into 1,953,399 shares of the Company’s common stock.
 The second note in the original amount of $53,452 was partially converted with $11,500 in principal and $44 in accrued interest converted into 383,525 shares of the Company’s common stock.
 The conversion of the notes resulted in a loss on debt extinguishment of $107,104 in 2016.

 7 In November 2016, the Company entered into four working capital notes in the original amount of $245,000 which require daily payments aggregating $2,956.
-The Company entered into two additional notes in the total amount of $140,000 during the six months ended June 30, 2017 and made total repayment of $323,757 during the nine months ended September 30, 2017 on these notes, retiring all of the notes.
+The Company entered into two additional notes in the total amount of $140,000 during the three months ended March 31, 2017 and made total repayment of $152,580 during the three months ended March 31, 2017 on these notes.

 The Company has determined that the conversion feature embedded in the notes referred to above that contain a potential variable conversion amount constitutes a derivative which has been bifurcated from the note and recorded as a derivative liability, with a corresponding discount recorded to the associated debt.
 The excess of the derivative value over the face amount of the note, if any, is recorded immediately to interest expense at inception.

-The estimated fair value of the derivative instruments was valued using the Black-Scholes option pricing model during the nine months ended September 30, 2017, using the following assumptions:
+The estimated fair value of the derivative instruments was valued using the Black-Scholes option pricing model, using the following assumptions during the three months ended March 31, 2017:

 The entire disclosure for long-term debt.